 - Interactions.
 If you take any medicines or supplements regularly, talk to your doctor before you start using arginine.
 They could interact with birth control medicines, hormone therapy drugs, blood thinners, some painkillers, and medicines for erectile dysfunction, heartburn, high blood pressure, and diabetes.
-Arginine could also interact with supplements like ginkgo biloba, garlic, and potassium.
+Arginine could also interact with supplements like ginkgo biloba, garlic, Asian ginseng, and potassium.

 Given the uncertain risks, arginine should not be used by children or by women who are pregnant or breastfeeding without a doctor's approval.